asburr/bigIsland/dev_setup.md

   I.e. from package.module import function
 * Ensure the shell variable $PYTHONPATH, or the spyder Run config per file called "working directory setting", is set to the root directory where the package is installed.
-I.e. export PYTHONPATH=$PWD:$PYHTONPATH
+I.e. export PYTHONPATH=$PWD:$PYTHONPATH

+# GIT

+## See what is about to be pushed.

+# Diff
+git diff --cached origin/master
+# List files
+git diff --stat --cached origin/master